irods/irods_rule_engine_plugin_python/README.md

 ```
   iter = paged_iterator(
            ["sum(DATA_SIZE)"], "DATA_NAME like 'file_%.dat'",
-           False, # says we want an integer-indexed row, not key-value lookup
+           AS_LIST, # says we want an integer-indexed row, not key-value lookup
            callback , N_rows_per_page=1
   )
   for row in iter:  # ---> one row returned with sum of size of matching data objects